-- The DN of the LDAP base of the UCS domain (saved in the Univention Configuration Registry variable ldap/base on UCS servers) needs to be configured on the system. - The LDAP server, ports and authentication credentials to be used.
-The fully qualified domain names of one or more UCS domain controllers should be entered here.
-In the default setting, UCS LDAP servers only allow authenticated LDAP access. - In the standard setting, only TLS-secured access is possible on UCS-LDAP servers.
-The accessing Unix system must therefore use the root certificate of the UCS-CA. The certificate can be found on the master domain controller in the file /etc/univention/ssl/ucsCA/CAcert.pem and can be copied into any directory, e.g., /etc/ucs-ssl/.
+- The DN of the LDAP base of the UCS domain (saved in the Univertion Configuration Registry Variable ldap/base on UCS servers) needs to be configured on the system. - The LDAP server, ports and authentication credentials to be used.
+The fully qualified domain names of one or more UCS Directory Nodes should be entered here.
+By default UCS LDAP servers only allow authenticated LDAP access. - In the standard setting, only TLS-secured access is possible on UCS-LDAP servers.
+The accessing Unix system must therefore use the root certificate of the UCS-CA. The certificate can be found on the Primary Directory Node in the file /etc/univention/ssl/ucsCA/CAcert.pem and can be copied into any directory, e.g., /etc/ucs-ssl/.
 The UCS root certificate must then be configured in the LDAP configuration files.
-If the Unix system uses OpenLDAP as the LDAP implementation, it is usually the file /etc/openldap/ldap.conf or /etc/ldap/ldap.conf.
+If the Unix system uses OpenLDAP as the LDAP implementation, it is usually the file /etc/openldap/ ldap.conf or /etc/ldap/ldap.conf.
 The line for OpenLDAP is as follows: